The Writing Center knows that Adult Undergraduate Studies (AUS) students have unique needs.

 - A description of the specific issues you want addressed in the paper.

-3. Attach your paper (in Word format) to the email and send.
+3. Attach your paper (in Word format or Google Doc) to the email and send.